Short-Author Papers

 The parameters of a binary leave an imprint on their gravitational-wave signal, and these can give us clues to how the binary formed.
 Sometimes, in dynamical environments, binaries can retain significant orbital eccentricity just before they merge; this leaves its mark on the gravitational-wave signal that we detect.
 Along with component masses, spins and redshift evolution, eccentricity can tell us about the way that a compact object binary formed.
 This video is a great illustration of a three-body interaction causing a highly eccentric binary.

-In other projects, I’m involved in developing bilby, a modular Python library facilitating Bayesian inference, optimised for gravitational wave science.
+I was involved in developing bilby, a modular Python library facilitating Bayesian inference, optimised for gravitational wave science.

 I completed my MSci in Physics at Birmingham University in the UK.
 I did my Master's project with Professor Andreas Freise, using Python code to model the noise at gravitational wave detectors.
 I helped to develop Space Py Quest, a Python code that lets you simulate your own gravitational wave detections!
 Its more glamorous older sister is Space Time Quest, a game with lovely graphics that lets you build and run your own detector without touching the code.